Anything-Minecraft-Team/anything-minecraft/tutorials/en_us/REMOTE_SERVER_MANAGEMENT.md

 ### Editing Files

 You can edit a file by right-clicking and selecting "View/Edit".
-To set a default file editor, open the settings ("Edit" --> "Settings" in the top-left) and set it up like I have below:
+To set a default file editor, open the settings ("Edit" --> "Settings" in the top-left) and set it up using your favorite text editor like I have below:

 ![](https://i.imgur.com/LhlpfRH.png)